Are Walruses Efficient?

 by Johnny Debacle

-The most frequent question we receive from readers concerns the likelihood of Bernanke finishing the job that Greenspan started: inflating the US economy back into the 70s.
-But the second most frequently asked question concerns whether walruses are more efficient than human beings.
+The most frequently asked question by our readers is the likelihood of Bernanke finishing the job that Greenspan started: inflating the US economy back into the 70’s.
+But the second most frequently asked question is whether walruses are more efficient than human beings.
 To date, my only response has been: I really don’t know…maybe?
-I mean they have those giant husking tusks, yet they don’t seem to have ever attained any professional employment, or attended college, or (as far as I know) even learned how to speak english.
-Surely there must be menial labor jobs that now Guatemalans do and that walruses could do better, like opening cans or whatever.
+I mean they have those giant husking tusks, yet they don’t seem to have ever attained any professional employment, or attended college, or, as far as I know, even learned how to speak English.
+Surely there must be menial labor jobs that Guatemalans do and that walruses could do better, like opening cans or whatever.
 So why doesn’t the walrus work?

 Because the walrus doesn’t have to.

 They free ride on mother nature, ignoring the property rights of humans, fishing at their leisure, and destroying the ozone with their flatulence.
 They create nothing in their life and the only viable industries they contribute to are ones which revolve around their death.
-Countless non-profits and government agencies assist them and monitor them, likely devoting more money to the average walrus than to the average Namibian much less the average Namibian amphibian.
+Countless non-profits and government agencies assist them and monitor them, likely devoting more money to the average walrus than to the average Namibian.
 This points to their efficient use of their own walrus capital, carving out a life of luxury wherein they get to eat sashimi every day without ever having to punch a clock.

-It’s even less fair when you look at just the upper class male portion of the walrus population.
+It’s even less fair when you look at the upper class male segment of the walrus population.

 Wikipedia on the Walrus: